 6. Garlic

-Garlic is a surprising yet powerful vegetarian ally for collagen production.
-Its sulfur compounds have antioxidant and anti-inflammatory properties that may help reduce wrinkles by preventing collagen breakdown.
+Garlic is a surprising plant-based food that may help support collagen production.
+Its sulfur-containing compounds have antioxidant and anti-inflammatory properties that may help reduce wrinkles by preventing collagen breakdown.

-However, garlic is typically used as a side ingredient and in small amounts rather than as a main ingredient, which may limit its impact.
-Still, adding it regularly to your diet offers various benefits.
-Try adding crushed or minced garlic to curries, soups, stir-fries, or salad dressings for both flavor and health perks.
+However, garlic is usually consumed in small amounts rather than as a main ingredient, which may limit its overall impact.
+Still, regularly adding garlic to curries, soups, stir-fries, and salad dressings is an easy way to boost both flavor and nutritional value.

 7. Beans and Lentils

-Beans and lentils are rich in protein, zinc, and copper, all of which play a role in collagen synthesis.
+Beans and lentils are rich in protein, zinc, and copper, nutrients that play important roles in collagen formation and maintenance.

 8. Bell Peppers

-Bell peppers, especially the red and yellow varieties, are loaded with antioxidants and vitamin C, which plays a key role in collagen production.
+Bell peppers, especially the red and yellow varieties, are loaded with antioxidants and vitamin C, which plays a crucial role in collagen formation.

-They also contain capsaicin, an active compound, which helps increase collagen production and protects skin from UV radiation.
+They also contain capsaicin, an active compound, which helps promote collagen production and protects skin from UV radiation.

 Adding bell peppers to your diet can boost collagen levels, reduce skin sagging, and protect against free radical damage.
 You can include them in stir-fries, salads, or grilled dishes for a colorful and healthy addition to your meals.